neo4j-partners/neo4j-databricks-demo/lab_6_augmentation_agent/DSPY_README.md

 If DSPy fails to parse structured output, it will retry automatically.
 For persistent issues:

-1. Check that your model endpoint supports `response_format`
-2. Try using `use_json_adapter=False` to fall back to ChatAdapter
-3. Simplify the Pydantic schema if it has deep nesting
+1. Simplify the Pydantic schema (reduce nesting depth to 2-3 levels)
+2. Add clearer `Field(description=...)` hints for complex fields
+3. Check MLflow traces to see what the model is actually returning
+4. Ensure your MAS endpoint is responding correctly (test with a simple query first)

 ## Best Practices for DSPy with Multi-Agent Supervisor